Color Decay

 Color Decay is the eighth studio album by American metalcore band The Devil Wears Prada.
 It was released on September 16, 2022, through Solid State Records.
 The album was produced by Jonathan Gering.
+It is their first album to feature bassist Mason Nagy.

 Background and promotion

 On September 29, 2021, The Devil Wears Prada released the first single "Sacrifice" along with an accompanying music video.
 On February 3, 2022, the band unveiled the second single "Watchtower" and its corresponding music video.
 On June 7, the third single "Salt" was released.
 At the same time, they announced the album itself, the album cover, the track list, and release date.
 On July 26, the band released the fourth single "Time" along with a music video.
 On September 13, three days before the album release, the band published the fifth and final single "Broken".
+On March 16, 2023, the band released the sixth single "Reaching" while also announcing the deluxe edition of the album which is set to be released on May 5, 2023.
+At the same time, the band officially revealed the album cover and the track list.
+On April 21, their seventh single, "Ignorance", was released.

 Critical reception

 Color Decay received generally positive reviews from critics.
 AllMusic gave the album a positive review saying that "the band firing on all cylinders with a meaty, 12-song set that pairs unrelenting aggression with expansive arrangements and introspective lyrics."
 Distorted Sound scored the album 8 out of 10 and said: "Ultimately then, even if Color Decay did feel like a bit of a sure thing given the band's recent form, the delivery here is exquisite.
 This is everything one could ask of a modern metalcore record; hugely melodic and memorable and yet often just as searingly heavy, with all this elevated by an intense emotional resonance, it's yet another home run from a band who have kept in step with the evolution and growth of the genre in a manner that many others could only dream of."
 John Bacon of HM stated "An emotional work of art, Color Decay is a record for both diehard fans and those who are new to this scene."
 Louder Sound gave the album a positive review and stated: "After years of solid and consistent evolution, The Devil Wears Prada have nailed a sound that ticks all the boxes: thought-provoking, anthemic and belligerent, Color Decay might just be their finest hour."